RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 )
 ```

-This is our API.
-This is how we want our custom hook to work.
-For this example, I'm only going to use the first argument, and directly enter the `URL` string.
+This code is our API.
+This pattern is how we want our custom hook to work.
+For this example, I'm only going to use the first argument and directly enter the `URL` string.

 We then want to deconstruct the three considerations that we drew up before `response`, `error` and `isLoaded`.

 I am deconstructing these from an `array` rather than an `object`.
-This means they are not `name bound` so I could use this naming convention:
+Meaning the destructured variables are not `name bound` so I could use this naming convention:

 ```js
 const [userData, userError, userLoading] = useFetch(